NickMcConnell/Beleriand/docs/command.rst

 =============

 Help (``?``)
-  Brings up the Angband on-line help system.
-Note that the help files are just text files in a particular format, and that other help files may be available on the Net.
-In particular, there are a variety of spoiler files which do not come with the standard distribution.
-Check the place you got Angband from or ask on the Angband forums, angband.oook.cz , about them.
+  Brings up the NarSil on-line help system.
+Note that the help files are just brief descriptions of available comands and symbols; this manual is the most comprehensive source of information.

-Identify Symbol (``/``)
+Identify Symbol (``|``) or Identify Symbol (``/``)
   Use this command to find out what a character stands for.
-For instance, by pressing '/.', you can find out that the ``.`` symbol stands for a floor spot.
+For instance, by entering '.', you can find out that the ``.`` symbol stands for a floor spot.
 When used with a symbol that represents creatures, the this command will tell you only what class of creature the symbol stands for, not give you specific information about a creature you can see.
 To get